 9. How much money will I get from the 2021 Child Tax Credit?
 When will I get the payments?

 The 2021 CTC is worth up to $3,600 for children under six and up to $3,000 for children ages 6-17.
 Half the credit was delivered through monthly payments in 2021.
-The remaining half will be delivered when you file a tax return in 2022.
+The remaining half will be delivered when you file a 2021 tax return.
+You can file a 2021 tax return by April 18, 2025 to claim the expanded Child Tax Credit.

 Example: Catlin has a 12-year-old daughter and 3-year-old son and earned $12,000 in 2020.
 When he filed his 2020 tax return (which you file in 2021), he claimed the current CTC and received a total of $1,425 in 2021.
 Because of the new rule changes to the CTC, when he files his 2021 tax return, his CTC will be worth $6,600.
 Through the advance payments, he started receiving half of his new credit in 2021 ($3,300) in monthly payments from the IRS between July and December 2021.
-He claimed the remaining amount when he filed his tax return in 2022.
+He claimed the remaining amount when he filed his 2021 tax return.

 10. How were the advance payments sent?

 If the IRS already had your banking information because you had a tax refund directly deposited, your advance payments were sent as a direct deposit.
 The direct deposits were labeled “ChildCTC.”
 The IRS uses the sources listed below (in order) to know which bank account to deposit your payments in:

 Your 2020 tax return